How are deep learning and convolutional neural networks different?

 Meanwhile, convolutional neural networks (CNN/ConvNet) are a type of neural network that uses different architecture than regular Neural Networks.
 CNNs are fully connected networks that make the assumption that the inputs are images.
 The structure of CNNs were influenced by the neural connections in human vision since the way in which neurons overlap the stimuli received to the visual field to create an image is similar to how the connected layers in CNNs overlap to create a more accurate representation of the input image.

+We examine the differences between deep learning vs convolutional neural network.
 Using a mathematical function called convolution, CNNs have a more specific set of ideal use cases than deep learning, including facial recognition and medical imaging.
 CNNs are generally composed of three layers: convolutional layer, rectified linear unit layer, pooling layer, and fully connected layer.

 - Convolution Layer creates N x N blocks as overlapping filters to analyze features of an image, and classifies them using a weighted sum from the inputs.
 However, a limitation of convolution layers is that they are not efficient to use for larger inputs like high resolution images because it would require an excessive amount of inputs from each filter.